 Wondering where the Three Cheeses has been recently?
 You’ve probably noticed I’ve been a bit slow on posting—this is due to a visit from the parents, an engagement (yes, mine!), quickly followed by an unexpected trip back to Canada for a funeral.
-But I’m back baby, and with new kitchen gear to boot.
-(Thanks mum and dad!)
+But I’m back baby, and with new kitchen gear thanks to mum and dad!

 Cooking time: 40 minutes hands-on, plus several hours cooling

 - 1/3 cup cocoa powder

 - 1/4 cup white sugar

 - 1 egg

 - 1 1/2 cups sweet crumbs (graham wafer crumbs, arrowroot crumbs, digestive biscuit crumbs, a mix of or similar)

 - 1 cup fine coconut

 - 1/2 cup chopped nuts (walnuts or pecans)